-Blue Shield Promise Health Plan's contracted PPGs are responsible for conducting provider training and orientation for its contracted providers within ten (10) business days of placing the Provider on active status regardless of their effective status with Blue Shield Promise Health Plan.
-PPG's are required to provide evidence of 10-day training as requested by Blue Shield Promise Health Plan.
+Blue Shield Promise's contracted IPA/medical groups are responsible for conducting provider training and orientation for its contracted providers within ten (10) business days of placing the Provider on active status regardless of their effective status with Blue Shield Promise.
+IPA/medical groups are required to provide evidence of 10-day training as requested by Blue Shield Promise.

-1.3: Joint Operation Committee Meetings for PPGs and Hospitals Only
+1.3: Joint Operation Committee Meetings (IPA/Medical Groups and Hospitals Only)

-Joint Operation Committee (JOC) meetings are conducted by the Provider Relations Representative at least annually or as needed to allow monitoring and oversight of delegated responsibilities, ensure effective problem resolution and maintain ongoing communication between Blue Shield Promise Health Plan and its contracted PPGs and hospitals.
-Blue Shield Promise Health Plan will maintain documentation of attendees and issues discussed.
+Joint Operation Committee (JOC) meetings are conducted by the Provider Relations Representative at least annually or as needed to allow monitoring and oversight of delegated responsibilities, ensure effective problem resolution, and maintain ongoing communication between Blue Shield Promise and its contracted IPA/medical groups and hospitals.
+Blue Shield Promise will maintain documentation of attendees and issues discussed.

-1.4: Provider Network Additions
+1.4: Provider Network Additions (IPA/Medical Groups)

-Blue Shield Promise Health Plan maintains the following per submission and notification by contracted PPGs:
+Blue Shield Promise maintains the following per submission and notification by contracted IPA/medical groups:

 - Primary Care Physicians

 - Specialty Care Physicians

+- Hospitals

 - Urgent Care Centers

-- Hospitals

-The addition of a PPG provider requires submission of a provider profile to the Blue Shield Provider Information & Enrollment Department at BSCProviderInfo@blueshieldca.com.
+The addition of an IPA/medical group provider requires submission of a provider profile to the Blue Shield Provider Information & Enrollment Department at BSCProviderInfo@blueshieldca.com.